Professionals seeking a job in the design industry require good creativity and an understanding of aesthetics.

 This graphic designer resume sample is a popular career path for many designers in the industry.

-One thing they’ve done well here is the resume work experience section as it’s written in the active voice and highlights the duties and responsibilities in previous positions.
+One thing they’ve done well here is the what to write in a resume for work experience section as it’s written in the active voice and highlights the duties and responsibilities in previous positions.
 From this, the candidate’s competence shows for itself.

 As you start to list your work experience, don’t forget to do so in reverse chronological order.
 This makes the progression of your career transparent and shows the most up-to-date details.